For Ewan McGregor’s Birthday, Here Are 3 Classic Films Of His Every Cinephile Needs To See [Opinion]

 Though there’s certainly nothing new about this type of love story, what makes Moulin Rouge! so unforgettable is the style and artistry of it.
 The film is a spirited pastiche of contemporary pop songs and movie references (in one musical number, McGregor twirls his umbrella in an obvious homage to Gene Kelly; in another, he breaks out into an off-the-cuff rendition of “The Sound of Music.”)

 The colors are vibrant, the action is breathless, and the camera races to capture it all.
 Unlike Trainspotting, Moulin Rouge! hardly ever feels like it’s mired in reality.
 Everything is too cartoonish and ornate.
 But what ultimately gives the film its emotional edge are the tremendous performances put on by McGregor and Kidman.
-The 2 play a pair of serious lovers in a world gone mad, and the passion they bring to their performances helps balance out the zaniness of the rest of the film.
+The two play a pair of serious lovers in a world gone mad, and the passion they bring to their performances helps balance out the zaniness of the rest of the film.

 Big Fish (2003)